 COVID-19 Resources for MiracleFeet Partners

-MiraclFeet is working with partners to devise reopening procedures, including increased safety precautions at facilities to ensure providers can safely offer patients treatment.
+MiracleFeet has closely monitored local conditions and COVID-related protocols with partners.
+Together, over the past several months, we devised reopening procedures, including increased safety precautions at facilities to ensure providers can safely offer patients treatment.
 MiracleFeet-supported clinics are subject to local government and hospital/facility-level safety procedures in response to coronavirus, and decisions to reopen must comply with those policies, as well.

 Promoting safety at clinics

 - Continue to follow social distancing guidelines and promote conditions that allow for social distancing (spaced seating in waiting room, outdoor waiting, etc.).

 - Thoroughly clean and disinfect clinic equipment and furniture between every appointment.

 - Limit accompanying family members/caregivers to one per child in the waiting and treatment rooms.

 - Screen patients and families for recent fever, respiratory issues, or other illnesses.
 Delay treatment if necessary.